 Since the onset of the pandemic, more consumers are purchasing retail items online, adding even more freight demands to an already taxed industry.
 Fewer drivers and less truck availability are adding to shipping delays, while higher fuel charges are also increasing costs.

-It’s not only high demand driving long lead times and higher pricing.
-Bottlenecks and delays of cargo ships and containers at major U.S. ports are another side effect of a seemingly endless pandemic.
-The likes of which are driving both the costs of goods and transportation higher, not to mention the costs associated with rail and warehouse storage.
+These issues combined are driving both the costs of goods and transportation higher, not to mention the costs associated with rail and warehouse storage.
+Container costs have skyrocketed and the cost to ship from Asia has gone up over 200%.
 What may have cost $3,000 per container may now cost upwards of $20,000 for shipment of those same parts.
 Here are some other examples of cost increases: